MasonMcGrail/MasonMcGrail.github.io/Constructed_Languages/Exwachil/reference_grammar.md

     ???- ???   ?????             ???  ?????
     NMLZ-small P3PL:be.delicious from PL:that
-    'The small ones taste better'
+    'The small ones taste better than those'

     ???????               ??? ???- ???
     P3PL:ITV:be.dangerous PL  NMLZ-big